 Paper resumes.
 File cabinets.
 Phone books.
 Rolodexes.
 Fax machines.

-Life is much better today – for both recruiters and job seekers.
-The use of technology and automation in the recruiting process, however, has also made it possible to turn potential candidates off in an instant with something as simple as a poorly crafted message or one that feels too impersonal.
+However, it's possible to turn potential candidates off in an instant with something as simple as a poorly crafted message or one that feels too impersonal.
 The old adage “with great power comes great responsibility” can be applied to us as recruiters as well.

 In some cases, we must make wise choices about when to take advantage of the powerful technology and automation solutions available to us – and when to take a more “old school” and personalized approach.